SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/config-based-source.md

 #### JSON with JPath

 Use this option when the vendor API returns a JSON document with an array of log data somewhere inside the document.
 You will need to add one or more log location configurations telling the source where the array log are and how to parse their timestamps.
-In most cases vendor will only provide one array of log data and you only need to configure this once.
+In most cases, the vendor will only provide one array of log data and you only need to configure this once.

 The source follows the [JSON Path standard defined here](https://www.ietf.org/archive/id/draft-goessner-dispatch-jsonpath-00.html).